tdbk5577/wharton-ai-hackathon-2026-copy/README.md

 Ask What Matters is a submission-ready prototype for the Wharton/Expedia Hack-AI-thon.
 It uses the provided Expedia property datasets to detect what information is missing or stale for a hotel, asks one smart follow-up question, and captures the traveler’s answer by text or voice.

-For a short recorded walkthrough, use [docs/demo-script.md](/Users/bryanyang/Repos/wharton-ai-hackathon-2026/docs/demo-script.md).
+For a short recorded walkthrough, use https://www.loom.com/share/d5d2de466ea049969134275af875d84b.

 ## Challenge Framing

 Static review prompts miss what matters most for a specific property right now.
 This prototype focuses on one polished flow:

-1. A traveler writes a short review.
-2. A data-driven agent identifies the most useful missing or stale topic for that property.
+1. A data-driven agent identifies the most useful missing or stale topic for that property.
-3. A question-generation agent asks one short follow-up.
+2. A question-generation agent asks one short follow-up.
-4. An integration agent saves the answer and summarizes what new information was learned.
+3. An integration agent saves the answer and summarizes what new information was learned.

 ## 3-Agent Workflow